yanazuray/waterfalls-of-qaf/links.md

 [Sanskrit Resources (in Russian)](https://samskrtam.ru/)

-[Sā́mapriyaḣ](https://x.com/avzaagzonunaada) Descriptive and historical linguistics of the Caucasus, the Indian subcontinent, the Pacific Northwest, and more.
+[Sā́mapriyaḣ](https://x.com/avzaagzonunaada) Descriptive and historical linguistics of the Caucasus, Indian subcontinent, Pacific Northwest, and more.

 [The Bazaar of War](https://dispatch.bazaarofwar.com/) Dispatches exploring warfare, past and present.